Tbalta/azurite-cs/README.md

 ```lisp
 (translate ("foo|x|bar") ("any") (azur "" "{x}"))
 ```
-When the name of the parameters is between pipe, it can match anything as long as the element at the left and at the right are the same.
-For example the folliwing lines will be matched:
+When the name of the parameters is between pipes, it can match anything as long as the element at the left and at the right are the same.
+For example the following lines will be matched:
 ```lisp
 (foofoobar) (// x: foo)
 (foobar) (// x: )